 Answer: The UCSB College of Engineering (CoE) provides lifelong email forwarding to its graduating students.
 This service is available only upon REQUEST.
 CoE alumni are eligible ...

-- Computer Science FAQs: Can I remote log in from home?
+- Computer Science FAQs: Can I remote log in (to CSIL/Linux) from home?

 - CoE Email: How do I access my email from the Web?